Tulsa

 OKLAHOMA STATE UNIVERSITY COLLEGE OF OSTEOPATHIC MEDICINE, TULSA

-Project Site: Amplify Tulsa
+Project Site: Amplify Youth Health Collective

 Carleen and Madison’s project will use education, resource sharing and support to support the Latinx community in addressing STIs and sigma surrounding discussions about sexual health.